newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 * `name` - (Required) The name of the entity in New Relic One.
 The first entity matching this name for the given search parameters will be returned.
 * `ignore_case` - (Optional) Ignore case of the `name` when searching for the entity.
 Defaults to false.
 * `type` - (Optional) The entity's type.
-Valid values are APPLICATION, DASHBOARD, HOST, MONITOR, and WORKLOAD.
+Valid values are APPLICATION, DASHBOARD, HOST, MONITOR, SERVICE and WORKLOAD.
 * `domain` - (Optional) The entity's domain.
-Valid values are APM, BROWSER, INFRA, MOBILE, SYNTH, and VIZ.
+Valid values are APM, BROWSER, INFRA, MOBILE, SYNTH, and EXT.
 If not specified, all domains are searched.
 * `tag` - (Optional) A tag applied to the entity.
 See [Nested tag blocks](#nested-`tag`-blocks) below for details.

 ### Nested `tag` blocks